justlostintime/GambasShell/README.md

 # GambasShell

+### The latest release 1.3 has a large number of fixes and enhancement, with simplifications of much of the shell

 ### Note: The release 12-27-2020 was a complete mess as far as input output redirection went.
 Please update to the latest version as soon as possible.

 Documentation  for gsh at https://github.com/justlostintime/GambasShell/wiki